On this page

 Unmarried fathers do not have to register their children's birth and have no independent right to have their name entered on the birth certificate.
-Unmarried mothers can only enter the father's name if they:
+For both parents’ names to be included on the birth certificate, they need to either:

 The law on family names

-You cannot simply change a child's last name when you remarry or set up a new partnership.
-The Court has the duty to decide what is in the best interests of the child.
-An application to change a child's surname is normally only successful when everyone having parental responsibility for the child gives their written consent.
+You cannot simply change a child's name when you divorce, remarry or set up a new partnership.
+It is a legal process, and the Court has the duty to decide what is in the best interests of the child.
+If the child is under 16, an application to change their name is normally only successful when everyone with parental responsibility for the child gives their written consent.

 Q. Can the parent and stepparent alone change the child’s name?

-A. No, they must have the written agreement of anyone else with parental responsibility or if not, consent of the Court.
+A. No, they must have the written agreement of anyone else with parental responsibility or if not, apply to the Court.